kiboschool/cs-professor-css/README.md

-# Project: CS Professor Home Page
+# Project: Your Profile Page

 ## Introduction

 This task is levelling up your CS Professor page, let's break the habit of poorly styled pages and do something different.
-This is your time to let your creativity shine, be experimental and ultimately find what speaks to your CS Professor personality.
+You're going to be changing this into your profile page.
+Add some information about yourself, think of it as an online CV, include your education history and hobbies and an image that you think best represents you.
+This is your time to let your creativity shine and be experimental.

 ## Your Task

-For this project, you're deviating from the CS Professor style to make it yours.
+For this project, you're deviating from the CS Professor style to make a full fledged profile page.
 You'll need to use the CSS you've learned this week to take your page to the next level.

 ### Disclaimer